-The Division of Graduate Studies offers limited funding in the form of diversity scholarships, tuition waivers, and graduate assistantships.
-Although funded by the Division of Graduate Studies, applications are initiated at the departmental level.
+The Graduate School offers limited funding in the form of tuition waivers and graduate assistantships.
+Although funded by the Graduate School, applications are initiated at the departmental level.
 The University maintains limited funds to provide partial tuition relief for students exhibiting special needs.
 Such support is extremely limited and should not be anticipated by the majority of students.
-Students interested in obtaining information about diversity scholarships and tuition waivers should contact the Division of Graduate Studies.
+Students interested in obtaining information about tuition waivers should contact the Graduate School.